BlueStamp-Engineering-2022/Shuvam_BSE_Project/index.md

 ﻿# Detecting Unattentive Car Drivers

 This project uses a Raspberry Pi machine learning program to detect whether the driver of a car is attentive or not.
-If the driver is looking down, has their eyes closed, or is just not paying attention, the speaker will try to alert the driving.
+If the driver is looking down or has their eyes closed, the speaker will try to alert the driver.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|